planetscale/docs/content/news/team-profile-lori-raunaq.md

 ### Interviewee: Lori Clerkin, PlanetScale Executive Assistant
 ### Interviewee: Raunaq Gupta, PlanetScale UI/UX Designer

 _Here at PlanetScale, we have an extremely diverse group of individuals that make up our team.
-Considering how different our backgrounds are, I thought it would be worthwile to give everyone a peek into the awesome things we've done in the past.
+Considering how different our backgrounds are, I thought it would be worthwile to give everyone a peek into the awesome things that make us who we are.
 As a side note, it may sound like I made up the flow of this interview for comedic effect, but it was just as scatter-brained as it sounds.
-For extra flavor, read this as if L stands for left brain and R stands for right brain of one individual._
+We made coffee right before this interview, which could explain a few things.

 **Abhi: Hey guys how's it going?**